-On a regular day, school begins at 8 a.m. and ends at 3:11 p.m.
-Each regular class period is 47 minutes long, and the Advisory period is 15 minutes long.
-While we follow the regular bell schedule on most days, we do occasionally alter the schedule due to assemblies and on Late Arrival Wednesdays.
+On regular days, school begins at 8 a.m. and ends at 3:11 p.m.
+On a non-Advisory day (M,W,F), class periods are 49 minutes long.
+On an Advisory day (Tu,Th), class periods are 47 minutes long with a 15-minute Advisory period.
+While we follow the regular bell schedules on most days, we do occasionally alter them due to assemblies, and on Late Arrival Wednesdays, when first period begins at 9:12 a.m.
+See Late Arrival Wednesdays.